 There are a couple of playground areas near the visitor centre, one for older kids and one for younger children.
 The one for older children has a massive slide my big kids love!
 It is very popular and very fast though so you will want to keep an eye on younger kids.

 Being a woodland there is lots of wildlife – we got to spot some lizards and the resident (nesting) Herons.
 During the spring they have Heron watch set up with cameras to watch all the nests.
 There’s also someone on hand with binoculars and telescopes to help you spot the birds before they fly off.
 It’s pretty cool!

 Maps are available from the visitor centre as well as the website.
 There are so many trails for varying abilities and some fantastic trees for climbing.
 The main accessible path is a relatively short, circular route.
+It’s on this route that you’ll find the main sculpture trail.
 The large meadow is perfect for picnics and next to some particularly good trees for climbing!!

 What’s on for families at Rushmere Country Park

 There are lots of sculptures and carved seating areas dotted around the site including a giant’s chair which is a great photo opportunity.
 The accessible path is full of hidden fairy doors, fairies and even a giant spider!!